Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 Before you consider any alternative, you’re contributing adversely to a toxic situation loaded with former subconscious programming.

-Let’s look at what you can start doing today to free yourself from the imposing and limiting belief systems of other people.
+Let’s look at what Harv says you can start doing today to free yourself from the imposing and limiting belief systems of other people.

-For starters, recognizing that you're becoming irate, aggravated, affronted, taken aback or whichever state tops your turvy, is step one to moving forward.
+For starters, Harv insists that recognizing that you're becoming irate, aggravated, affronted, taken aback, or whichever state tops your turvy, is step one to moving forward.

 And even more so is knowing the trigger to your own toxic emotions and observing your response to it.

-These reactions are ingrained, like grooves on a long-play record.
+These reactions, Harv says are ingrained like grooves on a long-play record.

 They got stuck in a groove, and the rest of the album wasn’t getting any airtime.